- How can I confirm that I’m going on the tour?

 A: Just email us.
 We’ll try our best to accommodate your change of plans.

-A: Go to APPLY in the navigation menu, and scroll down to the bottom of that page.
+A: Go to “Apply” in the navigation menu, and scroll down to the bottom of that page.
 You’ll find information on how to send your payment.
-If you’re overseas, it’s best to send us a “bank draft,” a certified check that your bank draws on a sister bank here in the USA, in US dollar funds.

 Q: I would like to find out if I’ve been accepted as soon as possible because I need to book my flight.

 A: The festival tour volunteer team of organizers meet once a week to review applications.
-If you have filled out your application in detail, without skipping any sections, and you’ve attached a recent photo and three recommendation letters from respectable people in good standing, then your application is ready to be reviewed.
-Send us an email letting us know that you would like to know as soon as possible since you need to book a flight, and the volunteer organizers will try to review your application at their next weekly meeting.
+If you have filled out your application in detail and have attached a recent photo and three recommendation letters from respectable people in good standing, your application is ready to be reviewed.
+Let us know that you would like a response as soon as possible since you need to book a flight, and the volunteer organizers will try to review your application at their next meeting.

 Q: Why does the tour cost so much?

 A: It doesn’t, actually.
-Compare your cheapest summer camp (YMCA, we checked!) at $850 per week, and they don’t move around and travel all over the continent.
+Compare with the cheapest summer camp (YMCA, we checked!) at $850 per week, and they don’t move around and travel all over the continent.
 The bus tour is three times cheaper than the cheapest summer camp.
 Here’s why.
-Our tour operates on a cost-share basis.
-The bare bones costs for transportation, food, some activities (camping, national park entrance fees), accommodations are added up, and divided among all participants.
-That is the amount we ask as the minimum donation each participant contributes in order to break even.
+Our tour operates on a cost-sharing basis.
+The bare bones costs for transportation, food, some activities (camping, national park entrance fees) and accommodations are added up, then divided among all participants.
+That is the amount we ask you to contribute as the minimum donation in order to break even.
 Everyone volunteers their time on the tour.
-Our bus drivers, as well as the organizers, insist on donating 100% of their time and money in the service of the devotees.
+Our bus drivers, as well as the organizers, insist on donating 100% of their time and money to this important missionary cause.
 We don’t get paid to do this.
-We get the satisfaction of being allowed to serve you, serve the devotees at the temples and festivals we visit, and serve the public by distributing the most precious gift of Sri Hari Nama to every person in every town and village.
+We get the satisfaction of being allowed to serve you, serve the devotees at the temples and festivals we visit, and serve the public by distributing the most precious gift of Sri Hari Nama to fortunate souls in every town and village.

-Q: I can’t afford the tour costs plus airfare to meet up with you.
+Q: I can’t afford the tour costs.
 What if I do lots of service, can I get a discount?

-Q: Do you have a scholarship / sponsorship option for people in financial need?
+Q: Do you have a sponsorship option for people in financial need?

-If you would like to go this route, contact us.
-You would be required to answer financial need questions in addition to the application form, and we would post your application publicly on our websites and blogs along with a PayPal button for people to donate specifically towards your participation.
+We would post your sponsorship application publicly on our website and on Facebook, along with a PayPal button for people to donate.
 We would need you to rally your friends and extended family to help.
 Forward them the link to your application and ask them to contribute.
-We would ask you to make a presentation about the festival tour at your temple’s Sunday Feast, and share your desire with members of the congregation.
-(We would send you a promotional package with posters, hand-outs and videos about the festival tour that you can show at your temple.)
-The members of your congregation would be expected to contribute something towards your tour participation.
+We would ask you to make a presentation about the festival tour at your temple’s Sunday Feast, and request the members of your temple congregation for help.

 Q: Can I pay you in installments on a payment plan?

 Sorry, no. We’ve had too many bad experiences with this in the past.
-Perhaps you can borrow the needed funds from a friend or person who knows you and trusts you to pay them back, and set up a re-payment plan with them?
+Perhaps you can borrow the needed funds from a friend or person who trusts you to pay them back, and set up a re-payment plan with them?